NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/static-files.md

 You must include "Microsoft.AspNetCore.StaticFiles" in the *project.json* file.

+> [!NOTE]
-Note: `web root` defaults to the *wwwroot* directory, but you can set the `web root` directory with [UseWebRoot](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/HostingAbstractionsWebHostBuilderExtensions/index.html.md#Microsoft.AspNetCore.Hosting.HostingAbstractionsWebHostBuilderExtensions.UseWebRoot.md).
+> `web root` defaults to the *wwwroot* directory, but you can set the `web root` directory with [UseWebRoot](http://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Hosting/HostingAbstractionsWebHostBuilderExtensions/index.html.md#Microsoft.AspNetCore.Hosting.HostingAbstractionsWebHostBuilderExtensions.UseWebRoot.md).
 See [Introduction to ASP.NET Core](../intro.md) for more information.

 Suppose you have a project hierarchy where the static files you wish to serve are outside the `web root`.
 For example: